 Prior to this offering there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$ and \$.
-We intend to apply to list our common stock on the New York Stock Exchange (the "NYSE") under the symbol "CDRE".
+It is currently estimated that the initial public offering price per share will be between \$16.00 and \$19.00.
+We have applied to list our common stock on the New York Stock Exchange (the "NYSE") under the symbol "CDRE".

-After the completion of this offering, Warren B. Kanders will beneficially own approximately % of the voting power of our common stock.
+After the completion of this offering, Warren B. Kanders will beneficially own approximately 51% of the voting power of our common stock.
 As a result, we will be a "controlled company" within the meaning of the corporate governance standards of the NYSE.
 See "Management - Controlled Company Exemption" and "Principal Stockholders."

-We are an "emerging growth company" under federal securities laws and are subject to reduced public company reporting requirements.
+We are an "emerging growth company" under federal securities laws and are subject to reduced public company reporting

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 11 to read about factors you should consider before buying shares of our common stock.
+See "Risk Factors" beginning on page 15 to read about factors you should consider before buying shares of our common stock.